edh5623/CS410_Project_Review_Augmenter/README.md

 Once the list of reviews is collected, the review text for each review is preprocessed.
 Preprocessing is done using several functions from the Natural Language Toolkit (NLTK).
 Firstly, the review is tokenized using the `word_tokenize` function in NLTK.
-The stop words are removed using NLTK's collection of stop words.
+Then, stop words are removed using NLTK's collection of stop words.
 Finally, each review is stemmed using the `PorterStemmer` in NLTK.

 ### BM25

-After the reviews are preprocessed, the reviews and the query the user typed in and got sent to the Flask server are used together to search the reviews using BM25 search.
+After the reviews are preprocessed, the reviews and the query that the user typed in and got sent to the Flask server are used together to search the reviews using BM25 search.
 Originally the Metapy implementation of BM25 was going to be used.
 However, Metapy seemingly randomly crashed when being called from the Flask server.
 Metapy also did not provide a way to query a list of documents on the fly, the documents must be written to a file on the disk.
 This led to an inelegant design of writing